Vorlesungsverzeichnis

 Termin:

-Inhalt: We'll have: - a kick off session - two streams (quant and qual) - the EMI conference day - regular input sessions on general research-related topics - guest speakers The kick off session will take place on Tuesday, October 17th from 4.15pm to 5.45pm.
-In the session, we will assign presentation slots for the two streams.
-The kick off session will be hybrid.
-Zoom for the kick-off meeting: https://leuphana.zoom.us/j/98137927222?pwd=TDdMRk1UME9JSmpCSFNnYnlpQmNrUT09 Meeting ID: 981 3792 7222 Passcode: EMIDOS We will have the quant and qual streams in which you can present research that is in a preliminary stage.
+Inhalt: *** This is the course for the whole EMI Doctoral Research Group, including both the quant and qual stream! *** Please enrol in this course, no matter whether you are interested in taking part in the quant or qual colloquium (or both) or also just the EMI conference day on June 17th. __________________________________________________________ We'll have: - a kick-off session - two streams (quant and qual) - the EMI conference day - regular input sessions on general research-related topics - guest speakers In the KICK-OFF session, we will assign presentation slots for the two streams.
+The kick-off session will be hybrid.
+Kick-off: Tuesday, April 9, at 4.15 pm In person: C6.320 Zoom: https://leuphana.zoom.us/j/98137927222?pwd=QUt5d3U2L0M4ZlhqeERWMzhnK0JLQT09 Meeting ID: 981 3792 7222 Passcode: EMI We will have the quant and qual STREAMS in which you can present research that is in a preliminary stage.
 The purpose of the streams is to help you improve your research project.
 Therefore, please prepare a presentation of max.
-10 minutes and conclude by asking questions and raising issues that help you to advance your research project.
+10 minutes and conclude by asking questions and raising issues that help you advance your research project.
 Consider the participants of the streams as a resource that you can use to improve your work.
-The streams will be online.
-The dates will be fixed by Markus Reihlen for qual and Laura Venz for quant (see Material folder).
-We will have the EMI conference day on TO-BE-ANNOUNCED.
+The streams will be online or hybrid.
+The dates will be fixed by Markus Reihlen for qual and Laura Venz for quant and will be announced in the kick-off session.
+We will have the EMI CONFERENCE DAY at the end of the semester.
 During the EMI conference day, you can present research that is in a more mature stage.
 Prepare a presentation of max 15 minutes including all parts of a paper.
-You find material on Moodle group on what to keep in mind when preparing and giving a presentation.
+You find material on Moodle on what to keep in mind when preparing and giving a presentation.
 Another participant will take the role of a discussant for your presentation.
 The discussant should receive the paper two weeks before the presentation and provide in-depth and constructive feedback.
-This advances your skills in interpreting and providing research oriented feedback.
-The EMI conference day will take place in person on campus.
+This advances your skills in interpreting and providing research-oriented feedback.
+The EMI conference day will take place in person on campus on Monday, June, 17th.